-8.6 At the Academy we are working in partnership with Suffolk Constabulary and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household.
+8.6 At the Academy we are working in partnership with Norfolk /Suffolk Constabulary and Norfolk Children's Services/Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household, this is known as Operation Encompass.
 In order to achieve this, Suffolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of pupils has been present with the Designated Safeguarding Leads.
 On receipt of any information, the DSL will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the Suffolk Joint Agency Protocol for Domestic Abuse- Notifications to Schools.
-We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
+All information sharing and resulting actions will be undertaken in accordance with the Suffolk Joint Agency Protocol for Domestic Abuse-Notifications to Schools We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.